espoirMur/my-blog-gastby/README.md

 - [] Fix the code for the pagination and don't let the page go out of range
 - [] When displaying the page site, make sure the post image thumbnail is displayed and they fit the page.
 [Check this site](https://www.reddit.com/r/webdev/comments/x903jo/how_to_make_my_website_get_these_things/)
 - [x] Fix some css in the post that went out of range
-- [x] Fix the google analytics issue and make sure the data is reaching googl analytics
+- [x] Fix the google analytics issue and make sure the data is reaching google analytics
 - [] Fix image thumbnail when your are sharing the post on social media
 - [x] Add stackoverflow icon in the main page.
 - [] setup a ci/cd pipeline to directly deploy the site on github pages using github actions